 Will I ever forget it?
 Absolutely not; there are still days where something triggers my fears, and I become stricken with anxiety, or there are days when depression takes over and just getting out of bed is a task, but I remind myself that it’s over with and I have nothing to fear anymore.
 These feelings cannot be repressed or forgotten, but if we do not deal with them directly, then we will replay the events over and over again until it becomes a vicious cycle.

 I discovered over time that God was with me the whole time.
 He called me so many times, but I just ignored him.
 Yet, when I was high, I often would talk to him and just ask him to take all the pain away and if I were to die I would be ok with that for what did I have to live for.
-Thankfully God never left me nor forsaken me.
-He was with me the entire time, waiting for me to totally trust Him with my life, my pain, my future.
+Thankfully, God had other plans for my life. me.
+He lead the way the entire time, waiting for me to totally trust him with my life, my pain, my future.
 I had nothing left to lose.
 I surrendered everything to God.
-He extracted every pain and infused me his love, joy, and peace.
+He extracted every pain and filled me with his love, joy, and peace.
 I finally could experience that awakening inside of me that was dying to break through.
 This was my new beginning!

 This is just a little preview of my testimony.
-As there was plenty more I had to go through to get to the other side.
+As, there was plenty more I had to go through to reach a stage of fulfillment, complete self-love and healing.
 I am hoping that by sharing my experience with you that it will help you heal as well.
-My journey may be a little different from yours as I have become successful in overcoming my traumatic experiences through the word of God, but I hope that this does not deter you from sharing your experience with me and many others who are going through the same thing.
+My journey may be a little different from yours, but I hope that this does not deter you from sharing your experience with me and many others who are going through the same thing.
 Thank you for taking the time to read my testimony.
 Please feel free to share your testimony on my page.
 I am looking forward to connecting with everyone.
 God bless.